 Pittsburgh District clergy crafted a letter in response to racism and a string of violent acts against African Americans in 2020.
 Over two weeks in June, 350 others from several districts signed on to the letter.

 Wesley Theological Seminary's Institute for Community Engagement offered this video resource for congregations and small groups to begin conversations about race.
 It was developed from a March 2015 symposium on “Moving Faith Communities to Fruitful Conversations about Race,” is divided into four 30-minute segments, each based on a question and containing relevant scripture.
-It's still valid in 2020.
+It's still valid in 2021.
 The panel discussion is moderated by Michael McCurry, distinguished professor of public theology, and F. Douglas Powe, Jr., professor of evangelism and urban ministry.
-An article on this topic by Powe, “ Starbucks, Communion, and Race Conversations,” appeared in the May 20 issue of Leading Ideas.

 According to child development experts, children begin to note racial/ethnic and gender differences by the time they are two years old.
 It is important that parents, teachers, pastors and other caring adults answer their questions and guide children to understand that God’s people come in many colors, speak many languages, and may experience life differently based on historic bias and misunderstanding.
 In the February 2015 edition of ACT, Raising Safe Kids, Glenna Wilson, coordinator of Safe Start program for the Allegheny County Department of Human Services, writes about the importance of talking to children at a young age about racial prejudice.
 She offers a variety of resources to help adults to address the subject with the children in their life.
 Download Talking to Your Children About Race.